-32) Are there any concerns for occupant safety with Puron Advance?
+37) Are there any concerns for homeowner safety with Puron Advance?

-No. Occupants should not feel concerned about updating to a Puron Advance system.
+No. Homeowners should not feel concerned about updating to a Puron Advance system.
 Bryant is committed to safety and reliability as evidenced by our rigorous testing protocols on all products.
 Plus, we have built a leak detection/dissipation system into each Puron Advance system for added safety.

-33) Will customers need to purchase an additional type of detector to ensure their safety with this new refrigerant?
-No. Bryant has put technician and occupant safety first when developing our new products with Puron Advance.
+38) Will homeowners need to purchase an additional type of detector for their home to ensure their safety with this new refrigerant?

+No. Bryant has put technician and homeowner safety first when developing our new products with Puron Advance.
 We have built leak detection safety measures into each Puron Advance system.

-34) Will occupants remain safe even when the HVAC system in their space has been turned off - i.e. during nice weather when the unit may be in economizer mode?
+39) Will homeowners remain safe even when the HVAC system in their home has been turned off - i.e. during nice weather?

 Yes.
 When the system is set to off, the leak detection system is still monitoring for any refrigerant leak and can override the thermostat to turn on the blower motor to mitigate the leak.